-- During drought conditions, this limit would be lifted and we would be able to abstract the annual licensed volume for each source. - 5.62 This approach mitigates the risk of deterioration during non-drought conditions, and we will undertake river restoration activities to mitigate risks that exist for drought conditions. - 5.63 We have estimated that the Deployable Output impact of the proposed Section 20 agreement would be 25 MI/d, though the exact Deployable Output impact would be dependent on the triggers used and the balance between reductions made at New Gauge and the NNRWs.
+- During severe drought conditions this limit would be lifted, in order that the 1 in 200year DO of the system can be achieved.
+In this case we would be able to abstract the annual licensed volume for each source. - 5.63 This approach mitigates the risk of deterioration during non-drought conditions, and we will undertake river restoration activities to mitigate risks that exist for drought conditions. - 5.64 We have estimated that the Deployable Output impact of the proposed Section 20 agreement would be 25 MI/d, though the exact Deployable Output impact would be dependent on the triggers used and the balance between reductions made at New Gauge and the NNRWs. - 5.65 Discussions regarding the specific triggers and licensing implementation of this proposal are ongoing and may be impacted by the AMP7 WINEP action related to right-sizing the licences for the abstractions into the Lee Valley Reservoirs.
+The Section 20 agreement would need to be implemented before a "1 in 200-year" event is confirmed, but would only be implemented in "severe drought" conditions.
+In order to mitigate outstanding risk, hydromorphological improvements have been included in our AMP8 WINEP programme for the Lee Navigation (Hertford to Fieldes Weir) and River Ash (from confluence with Bury Green Brook to Lee) waterbodies. - 5.66 Our aim is to include a further licence reduction which would leave 40 Ml/d licence remaining at New Gauge in the AMP9 WINEP, on a "DO neutral" basis (i.e., abstracting deferred water at our Enfield intakes).